ClearBlade/ClearBlade-Python-SDK/README.md

 > Definition: `System.Service(name)`
 > Returns: Code Service object.

-Once you have a code object, you can execute it manually as an authenticated user (or device, or developer).
+Once you have a code object, you can execute it manually as an authenticated entity (user, device, or developer).
 If you want to pass the service parameters, you can pass them as a dictionary to the optional second parameter `params`.

 > Definition: `Service.execute(authenticatedUser, params={}`
 > Returns: Response from code service.